kcarnold/cs344/content/units/02data/homework/index.md

 Submit a Jupyter Notebook reporting your findings on Moodle.
 In addition to the code needed, include answers to these questions:

 - How accurate is your classifier?
 Report your answer as a *range* (lower to upper) of expected accuracy values.
+- What sort of mistakes did it make?
+Why do you think it may have made those mistakes?
 - How many images do you need to get good accuracy?
 (Try your classifier on fewer images.)
 - What choices did you have to make in the process of collecting data, processing it, and analyzing the results?
   - What are one or two choices that you could have made differently?